-Two electromagnetic crystal calorimeters, a photon tagger (PT) and an electron tagger (ET), located at $z=-103.1\,\mathrm{m}$ and $z=-33\,\mathrm{m}$ , respectively, are used to monitor the luminosity via the measurement of the Bethe-Heitler process $ep \to \gamma ep$ .
-The luminosity corresponding to the main interaction region can be separated from the additional ("satellite") interaction regions using information from the scintillator hodoscopes of the time-of-flight system (TOF) and from the HERA proton pick-up (PPU) monitor, a 34 cm long stripline device located at $-3\,\mathrm{m}$ from the interaction point.
-The ET can be used to measure the scattered electron in photoproduction processes, with $Q^2 \leq 10^{-2}\,\mathrm{GeV^2}$ and 0.2 < y < 0.7.
+Two electromagnetic crystal calorimeters, a photon tagger (PT) and an electron tagger (ET), located at z = -103.1 m and z = -33 m, respectively, are used to monitor the luminosity via the measurement of the Bethe-Heitler process $ep \rightarrow \gamma ep$.
+The luminosity corresponding to the main interaction region can be separated from the additional ("satellite") interaction regions using information from the scintillator hodoscopes of the time-of-flight system (TOF) and from the HERA proton pick-up (PPU) monitor, a 34 cm long stripline device located at -3 m from the interaction point.
+The ET can be used to measure the scattered electron in photoproduction processes, with $Q^2 \leq 10^{-2}$ GeV2 and 0.2 < y < 0.7.
 The PT detects photons radiated collinearly to the incoming electron direction.